rahulkj/rahulkj.github.io/_posts/2022-02-04-application-transformer-vmw.md

 ---
 layout: post
-title:  "Application Transformer for VMware Tanzu"
+title: "🔄 Application Transformer for VMware Tanzu"
 date:   2022-02-04 10:51:00 +0530
-categories: application-transformer, application, transformer, vmware, tanzu, kubernetes, cots, java, legacy
+tags:
+  - application-transformer
+  - vmware
+  - tanzu
+  - kubernetes
+  - cots
+  - java
+  - legacy
+  - migration
+  - vmware
+categories:
+  - vmware
+  - kubernetes
+  - migration
 ---

 [Application Transformer for VMware Tanzu](https://tanzu.vmware.com/content/blog/application-transformer-for-vmware-tanzu) is a product that helps Infrastructure Adminstrators to learn about the inventory that they are managing on the on-prem infrastructure.